Your ZEJULA resources

 Your guide to ZEJULA

-The ZEJULA Knowledge Series takes a closer look at some of the possible side effects that can occur during treatment, and what to do about them.
 Remember, these videos are not intended to replace the advice of your healthcare team.
 If you have questions about your condition or medication, contact your healthcare professional.

-Understanding anemia and thrombocytopenia
+Episode 1: Understanding anemia and thrombocytopenia

-Understanding nausea and vomiting
+Episode 2: Understanding nausea and vomiting

-Understanding hypertension
+Episode 3: Understanding hypertension

-Understanding diarrhea and constipation
+Episode 4: Understanding diarrhea and constipation

-Understanding fatigue
+Episode 5: Understanding fatigue

 Remember to take your medication exactly as your healthcare professional tells you.

-Check with your doctor, pharmacist or nurse if you are not sure.
+Check with your doctor, pharmacist, or nurse if you are not sure.

 To report a side effect for any GlaxoSmithKline product, please call: 1-800-387-7374.